VerckysOrwa/TourRate/README.md

 - HTML
 - CSS
 - Javascript/nodejs
 - Mysqldb

+## Challenges
+- One of the major challenges encountered during production was responsiveness but i was able to counteract the issue by re creating the web app using a css framework(Tailwind css).You can check out the final build here 👉🏾 https://tourate.netlify.app

 ## Project link
-You can check out the project via the link below
+You can check out this project via the link below
 # https://tourrate.netlify.app